 Air conditioners are a vital appliance and a common sight in many households.
 They have proved efficient and reliable in improving indoor air quality.
 HVAC systems enable you to control a given space’s temperature.
 HVAC systems can also help control moisture levels within a conditioned space.
 The systems also oversee the supply of fresh air and maintain carbon levels in the room.
 These systems have undergone significant upgrades.
 These upgrades now allow you to take control of various indoor parameters.
 A sound HVAC system has the ability and efficiency to take control of these parameters.
 Here is a few information to help you understand how HVAC systems work.

 HVAC systems help increase room temperature by heating air in the conditioned space.
 The systems have a furnace that makes up a considerable part of the HVAC.
 It contains a heat exchanger that heats air from outside before distribution.
 Other systems have a heat pump that extracts heat from outside and transfers it to indoor air.
 The same happens when heat from inside moves outside.
 The heat pump extracts air from outside, absorbs the heat, and distributes the cold air inside.

 HVAC systems also work to remove water vapor from the air and decrease room humidity.
-This is achieved through the evaporator that contains a refrigerant.
-Water vapor is cooled and condenses on the evaporator, after which the condensed moisture is collected and drained.
+They do this through the evaporator that contains a refrigerant.
+Water vapor cools and condenses on the evaporator.
+Then, the condensed moisture collects into a collection tray and drains out.